v-natalia/setup-fixes/fixes.md

 cd ~/code/\$GITHUB_USERNAME/dotfiles && zsh git_setup.sh
 ```

-This will ask you for your name (FirstName LastName) and your email.
+This will ask you for the student's name (FirstName LastName, without any special characters) and the student's email and the passphrase.

-*Please now quit all your opened terminal windows.*
+*Please now quit all the opened terminal windows.*

-If you open the terminal again and is not looking like it should (the classic terminal of students of Le Wagon) you need to redo all the steps again.
+If they open the terminal again and is not looking like it should (the classic terminal of students of Le Wagon) they need to redo all the steps from this section again.
 And again, and again, until it looks as we use it in Le Wagon.

 ## gh auth issues.

-To fix the issues with "gh auth", for example when the student has this error after running: `gh api user/emails | jq -r '.[].email'`
+To fix the issues with "gh auth", for example when the student has this error after running: ` gh api user/emails | jq -r '.[].email' `

 error:
 ` gh: Not Found (HTTP 404)`